AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/04.logcat/docs.en.md

 4. Open CatLog press "Stop record" in the menu.

-5. Send this log to our Support Team.
+5. Send this log to our [Support Team](support@adguard.com)

+>Note: It is advisable to specify the HelpDesk order number or the GitHub request number.